-New storage repositories are created using the New Storage wizard in XenCenter.
-The wizard guides you through the various probing and configuration steps.
-Alternatively, use the sr-create command.
+New storage repositories can be created in XenCenter using the New Storage Repository wizard.
+This wizard guides you through the configuration steps.
+Alternatively use the CLI, and the sr-create command.
 This command creates a new SR on the storage substrate (potentially destroying any existing data), and creates the SR API object and a corresponding PBD record, enabling VMs to use the storage.
 On successful creation of the SR, the PBD is automatically plugged.
 If the SR shared=true flag is set, a PBD record is created and plugged for every XenServer Host in the resource pool.